 After all, clarity is king.
 It helps you sieve through millions of choices to take actions that matter to you most.

-Leave a comment below and let me know if you’re in and, for extra brownie points, share a few examples of your own BE-DO-HAVE’s.
+Leave a comment below and let me know if you’re in and, if you feel called to, share a few examples of your own BE-DO-HAVE’s.
 I will leave mine in the comments too, so we can all keep growing into more of who we want to be.

 And if you’ve enjoyed this article, I would be grateful if you could share it with some of your friends with one of the social media buttons.
 Thank freakin’ goodness that happiness is an unlimited resource, so sharing it (OR how to get more of it) with others will never ever take anything away from yourself, but might help someone else.